webis-de/scriptor/README.md

 output/
 ├─ browserContexts/
 |  └─ default/     # Shares the name of the browser context, see Developing Own Scripts
-|     ├─ trace/       # Playwright trace, see https://playwright.dev/docs/trace-viewer#viewing-the-trace
 |     ├─ userData/    # Browser files (cache, cookies, ...)
 |     ├─ video/       # Recorded videos if --video is set
 |     ├─ warcs/       # Recorded web archive collection with WARCs and indexes, see below
 |     ├─ archive.har  # Recorded web archive in HAR format
-|     └─ browser.json # Browser context options that have been used
+|     ├─ browser.json # Browser context options that have been used
+|     └─ trace.zip    # Playwright trace
-└─ scriptor.log    # TODO.
-Copy of the log from the Docker run (only if using the NodeJS executable)
+└─ scriptor.log    # Container log
 ```
 The `warcs` directory is created using [pywb](https://github.com/webrecorder/pywb) and thus follows its [directory structure](https://pywb.readthedocs.io/en/latest/manual/configuring.html#directory-structure).
 Note that efforts exist to [standardize this structure](https://pywb.readthedocs.io/en/latest/manual/configuring.html#directory-structure): and they are looking for feedback!

+To view the trace, see [the playwright docs](https://playwright.dev/docs/trace-viewer#viewing-the-trace) and the [progressive web app](https://trace.playwright.dev/).

 Developing Own Scripts